thecodeteam/heliosburn/docs/api/recording.md

 ## Get Recording details

 To retrieve information about a Recording, an application submits an HTTP GET request to the URL that represents the Recording resource.
+If a recording contains a large amount of traffic, you may wish to receive it in chunks rather than a single massive response.

 ### Request

 #### URL
 `/recording/:id`, for example, `/recording/54edbcd9eb90892f5eed9129`.

+#### URL to receive traffic in chunks
+`/recording/:id?traffic_begin=:n&traffic_end=:n`, for example, `/recording/:id?traffic_begin=0&traffic_end=500`

 #### Method
 GET